 For even more advice, information and inspiration delivered straight to your door, subscribe to Homebuilding & Renovating magazine.

-Before removing internal walls you will need to check whether they are currently providing any protection in the case of a fire.
-For example, where a loft conversion has been carried out, the walls around the staircase offer protection, allowing you to escape in the event of a house fire.
+When removing internal walls, Building Regulations will usually apply if they're providing any protection in the case of a fire.
+Building Regulations will likely apply to load bearing walls, chimneys, fireplaces or walls around staircases, especially in the instance of a loft conversion, for example, where the walls around the staircase offer protection, allowing you to escape in the event of a house fire.

 With no completion certificate to prove that the internal wall removal work was properly carried out, problems could lie ahead.